What Is Home Staging?

 Home staging is displaying a property to make it appeal to as many buyers as possible.
-The goal of staging is to sell faster and for more money than it would otherwise.
+The goal of staging is to not only sell faster but also for more money than it might otherwise.

 How can a consignment shop help?

 Consignment shops are great resources for home staging.
-Sellers can buy items needed to stage, and cash in on things that need to go.
+Sellers can therefore buy items needed to stage, and in addition, cash in on things that need to go.

 Here are five easy steps for home staging and how a consignment shop can help!